ssb-junkyard/mdmanifest/README.md

 Commands:

  - foo.ping    Pings a target machine.
  - foo.listen  Listens for pings.
 */

+mdm.usage(exampleMd, { nameWidth: 20 })
+/* =>
+Example API, v1.0.0.

+This is an example API, written by Paul Frazee.
+It's not a real API, but it would work with muxrpc.

+Commands:

+ - ping                Pings a target machine.
+ - listen              Listens for pings.
+*/

 mdm.usage(exampleMd, 'ping')